JuicyJuice1100/portfolioWebsite_Redux/content/posts/faq/faq.md

 ### Favorite Dish
 Palak paneer.
 I'm a huge fan of indian food if you couldn't tell.
 I just wish it was easier to make.

-### Favorite Destination
-Brugge, Belgium is prob my favorite.
-Such a cool tiny place.
-Definitely recommend if you get the chance.

 ### What's your ethnicity
 Filipino and Chinese